rarmatei/progress-tracker/CONTRIBUTING.md

 ### Starting work:

-Before starting work on any changes make sure you create a new branch for them, based on master:
+1. Before starting work on any changes make sure you pull the latest changes on the master branch from **upstream**:

+`git pull upstream master`

+2. Create a new branch for your changes, based on the master branch you just updared:
 `git branch addTopicsApiEndpoint master` (make sure you replace "addTopicsApiEndpoint" with something else, indicative of the work you're doing)

-Switch to that branch:
+3. Switch to that branch:
 `git checkout addTopicsApiEndpoint`

 ### Working on the branch